SharedIO/HotRead/README.md

 # HotRead
-Hot Read for Chinese Student Books.
+Hot Read for Chinese Student Books and Readings.